Hamadabcn/Hamadabcn/README.md

 ---

 ### 🛠️ Notable Projects
-- **python-weather:** [(https://github.com/Hamadabcn/python-weather.git)] | [Live Demo](https://python-weather-hjoc.onrender.com/) - An application to get the temperatures of cities written in Python, HTML, and CSS, deployed on Render.
+- **python-weather:** [GitHub Repository](https://github.com/Hamadabcn/python-weather.git) | [Live Demo](https://python-weather-hjoc.onrender.com/) - An application to get the temperatures of cities written in Python, HTML, and CSS, deployed on Render.

 ---